 - In Part II, as Marty McFly tries to sneak by the car with his other self and Lorraine in the first film, he hears Lorraine say "When I have kids, I'm going to let them do anything they want.
 Anything at all!", to which his other self says "I'd like to have that in writing...", which was originally part of that scene before being cut for pacing.

 - In the first film, the producers considered using "Papa Loves Mambo" by Perry Como when Marty arrives in the 1955 Hill Valley, before deciding on "Mister Sandman" by The Four Aces, thereby making it the "Mister Sandman" Sequence.
 In Part II, the song is used as Biff drives to the Enchantment Under The Sea dance.

 - It's widely known that the time machine was originally conceived as a chamber (specifically a refrigerator), and in order to travel back to 1985, Doc and Marty would've sneaked into a nuclear testing site in the desert to get the necessary 1.21 gigawatts of electricity.
-In Part III, the 1955 Doc sends Marty to 1885 at a drive-in theater in the desert.
+In Back to the Future Part III, the 1955 Doc sends Marty to 1885 at a drive-in theater in the desert.

 - The opening chapter of Harry Potter and the Half-Blood Prince, in which Cornelius Fudge meets with the Muggle Prime Minister, was originally written for the first book.
 After cutting it from the first book, J. K. Rowling reworked it as an opening for the third and later fifth book, but ultimately it didn't get used until book six.